 A 5-judge bench led by the Chief Justice of India (CJI) Dipak Mishra came to the majority conclusion that Aadhar is constitutional.
 However, there are many changes to the Aadhar Structure.
 The justice also requested to deploy extra security measures for data protection as well as reducing the time period of storage of data.
 Let’s look at some of the highlights of the Supreme Court’s order.

 Along with declaring that Aadhar is constitutional, The Supreme Court deemed that the Aadhar is rather a voluntary measure instead of a compulsory one.
-They also imposed that Aadhar will not be mandatory for Bank Accounts, Schools or for registering a new SIM card.
+They also imposed that Aadhar will not be mandatory for Bank Accounts, Schools, or for registering a new SIM card.
 In addition to this, the majority ruling of the Supreme Court verdict also dictates that it’s unconstitutional for corporates to seek Aadhar as a means of authentication.
 Supreme Court also asserted that the Aadhar is constitutional enough to be passed as a Money Bill.

-However, as far as government welfare schemes, PAN cards, and driving licenses go, Aadhar will continue to be a mandatory requirement to avail these provisions from the government.
-Thus, good steps have been put forward by the justice system of India to ease the obligations on the citizens as well as protect the violations to their fundamental constitutional rights.
+However, as far as government welfare schemes, PAN cards, and driving licenses go, Aadhar will continue to be a mandatory requirement to avail of these provisions from the government.
+Thus, good steps have been put forward by the justice system of India to ease the obligations on the citizens as well as protect the violations of their fundamental constitutional rights.

 With the judgment on Aadhar passed, it is easier to open bank accounts without all the compliance procedures of Aadhar.

-Invest your money with Mutual Funds now with the help of experts at Finbucket, India’s top loan and investment portal.
+Invest your money with Mutual Funds now with the help of experts at Finbucket, India’s top loan, and investment portal.
 We have all-around comprehensive packages for Home Loans, Health Insurance, as well as helping you acquire Credit Cards with the best rates.